Product Requirements Document (PRD)

 and will be updated as open questions are resolved and decisions are made during

-and the Technical Requirements Document.
+development.
+The Conversation Design Document and the Technical Requirements Document